crate/crate-howtos/docs/best-practices/data-import.rst

 descriptors and memory) as small as possible.

 More importantly, set the number of replicas as low as possible, ideally to zero, while importing data.
-In case the import fails, we can drop the table and re-import again.
+If the import fails, you can drop the table and re-import again.
 When the import succeeds, adjust the number of replicas according to your availability requirements.